Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following properties in addition to the common [join relationship](#join-relationship) settings:

 * **bidirectional** - A boolean specifying whether this relationship is bidirectional or not.
-The default value is `true`.
+The default value is `false`.
 * **orphanRemoval** - Default value is `false`.
 If set to `true` orphans get removed automatically.
 * **primaryKey** - A boolean specifying whether the foreign key of this relation should act as a primary key.
 The default value is `false`.
 Please note that this has not been tested yet and probably won't be supported properly yet by the controller layers in the generated application.